 “Translating Reconciliation.”
 Translation Effects: The Shaping of Modern Canadian Culture.
 Eds.
 Louise von Flotow, Sherry Simon and Kathy Mezei.
 Ottawa: McGill-Queens University Press, 2014.
 444-57.

 Redress.”
 In Tracing the Lines: A Symposium to Honour Roy Miki.
 Eds.
 Christine Kim, Maia Joseph, Larissa Lai, and Chris Lee.
 Vancouver: Talonbooks, 2013.
 67-75.

-Here Comes the Neighbourhood.
-Special issue of West Coast Line, co-authored with Jason Starnes.
-West Coast Line 73 64 (2012).
+“Here Comes the Neighbourhood: Encountering the Problem of the Neighbour in Space.”
+Co-authored with Jason Starnes.
+West Coast Line 73 64 (2012): 4-9.

 “‘The Climax of Reconciliation’: Transgression, Apology, Forgiveness and the Body in Conflict Resolution.”
 Bioethical Enquiry 1.1 (2011): 245-56.